 A complex routine means there is more opportunity for further irritation.
 If it's not doing anything for you, you can ditch it.

 The last thing you need to do is use a harsh, stripping cleanser.
 Gentle hydrating cleansers are a great way to remove dirt yet keep your moisture barrier intact.
 We love our Ultra Restore Cleanser which removes dirt while keeping your skin plump and refreshed.
+Our Clear Fight Cleanser is also a good choice with salicylic acid, ceramides and chamomile.

 Drop the big gun